⮌ back to flashbacks

 "Ez Gwir?"
 He seemed surprised.
 "I would've thought with..."

-"I didn't feel like coming in with her every time she overdid it, it was enough driving her here."
+"I didn't feel like coming in with her every time she got too fucked up, it was enough driving her here."
 He downplayed it with a wave of this intact arm.
 "Though you're right, I'm not exactly falling behind."

 He nodded, pensive, trying to ignore the last comment.
 "I never liked them."